jpower432/uor-framework.github.io/docs/intro.md

 ### Enhance traceability of software artifacts

-Link artifacts to create metadata graphs
+Link artifacts to create metadata graphs.

 - Software artifact relationships to other artifacts.
 - Metadata for all artifact can be discovered and verified in the same way.

 ### Provide a decentralized storage option

-Artifact metadata can be consumed and retrieved deterministically over a federated network of OCI-compliant registries
+Allow artifact metadata to be consumed and retrieved deterministically over a federated network of OCI-compliant registries.

 - Create a smart proxy system for container registries that allows metadata to be stored alongside software artifacts.
 - Implement the ability for the software artifact to self-describe using the stored metadata.

 ### Backward Compatibility

-Support existing ecosystems
+Support existing ecosystems.

 - Store metadata for existing artifacts
 - Create tools for artifact migration